 - Where to camp: At Eagle Peak (wilderness permit required to camp)

-The trailhead for The Eagle Peak hike starts at the Camp 4 campground in the Yosemite Valley.
+The trailhead for The Eagle Peak hike starts at the Camp 4 campground in Yosemite Valley.

 The first 3 miles of this hike follow the Upper Yosemite Falls trail which consists of steep switchbacks that are by far the hardest part of this hike.
 These switchbacks lead to the top of the mountain where, thankfully, the hike flattens out a bit and continues through a mossy forest.

-At the 3 mile mark, there will be a junction going west towards the Eagle Peak overlook.
-But before you take the turn, there is a spot to fill up on water by the Yosemite Creek slightly to the right.
+At the 3-mile mark, there will be a junction going west towards the Eagle Peak overlook.
+But before you take the turn, there is a spot to fill up on water by Yosemite Creek slightly to the right.
 This is the only spot along this trail to get water so I highly recommend doing that here.

 From the turnoff, it’s another 3 miles before you reach the Eagle Peak overlook.
-As an option, some people choose to continue on to El Capitan located 2.5 miles west from Eagle Peak.
+As an option, some people choose to continue on to El Capitan located 2.5 miles west of Eagle Peak.

 We chose to stop and set up camp near the Eagle Peak viewpoint for the night and watched an incredible sunset from our tent.
 The next morning we ate a quick breakfast and headed back down to the valley before it got too hot.